-- 34. Occupational Health impacts of the Project should be anticipated and the proposed preventive measures spelt out in detail.
+- 32) Impact on local transport infrastructure due to the Project should be indicated.
+Projected increase in truck traffic as a result of the Project in the present road network (including those outside the Project area) should be worked out, indicating whether it is capable of handling the incremental load.
+Arrangement for improving the infrastructure, if contemplated (including action to be taken by other agencies such as State Government) should be covered.
+Project Proponent shall conduct Impact of Transportation study as per Indian Road Congress Guidelines. - 33) Details of the onsite shelter and facilities to be provided to the mine workers should be included in the EIA Report. - 34) Conceptual post mining land use and Reclamation and Restoration of mined out areas (with plans and with adequate number of sections) should be given in the EIA report. - 35) Occupational Health impacts of the Project should be anticipated and the proposed preventive measures spelt out in detail.
 Details of pre-placement medical examination and periodical medical examination schedules should be incorporated in the EMP.
-The project specific occupational health mitigation measures with required facilities proposed in the mining area may be detailed. - 35.
-Public health implications of the Project and related activities for the population in the impact zone should be systematically evaluated and the proposed remedial measures should be detailed along with budgetary allocations. - 36.
-Measures of socio economic significance and influence to the local community proposed to be provided by the Project Proponent should be indicated.
-As far as possible, quantitative dimensions may be given with time frames for implementation. - 37.
-Detailed environmental management plan (EMP) to mitigate the environmental impacts which, should inter-alia include the impacts of change of land use, loss of agricultural and grazing land, if any, occupational health impacts besides other impacts specific to the proposed Project. - 38.
-Public Hearing points raised and commitment of the Project Proponent on the same along with time bound Action Plan with budgetary provisions to implement the same should be provided and also incorporated in the final EIA/EMP Report of the Project. - 39.
-Details of litigation pending against the project, if any, with direction /order passed by any Court of Law against the Project should be given. - 40.
-The cost of the Project (capital cost and recurring cost) as well as the cost towards implementation of EMP should be clearly spelt out. - 41.
-A Disaster management Plan shall be prepared and included in the EIA/EMP Report. - 42.
-Benefits of the Project if the Project is implemented should be spelt out.
-The benefits of the Project shall clearly indicate environmental, social, economic, employment potential, etc. - 43.
-Besides the above, the below mentioned general points are also to be followed:-
+The project specific occupational health mitigation measures with required facilities proposed in the mining area may be detailed. - 36) Public health implications of the Project and related activities for the population in the impact zone should be systematically evaluated and the proposed remedial measures should be detailed along with budgetary allocations. - 37) Measures of socio economic significance and influence to the local community proposed to be provided by the Project Proponent should be indicated.
+As far as possible, quantitative dimensions may be given with time frames for implementation. - 38) Detailed environmental management plan (EMP) to mitigate the environmental impacts which, should inter-alia include the impacts of change of land use, loss of agricultural and grazing land, if any, occupational health impacts besides other impacts specific to the proposed Project. - 39) Public Hearing points raised and commitment of the Project Proponent on the same along with time bound Action Plan with budgetary provisions to implement the same should be provided and also incorporated in the final EIA/EMP Report of the Project. - 40) Details of litigation pending against the project, if any, with direction /order passed by any Court of Law against the Project should be given. - 41) The cost of the Project (capital cost and recurring cost) as well as the cost towards implementation of EMP should be clearly spelt out. - 42) A Disaster management Plan shall be prepared and included in the EIA/EMP Report.